siyuan-note/plugin-sample-vite-svelte/README.md

 4. Provides a github action template to automatically generate package.zip and upload to new release

+> ![TIP]
+> You can also use our maintained [siyuan-plugin-cli](https://www.npmjs.com/package/siyuan-plugin-cli) command-line tool to directly build plugins in your local terminal.
+>
+> Additionally, for the `make-link` related commands mentioned in this plugin, all future updates will be made in [siyuan-plugin-cli](https://www.npmjs.com/package/siyuan-plugin-cli).
+>
+> The built-in `make-link` scripts may also be removed in a future version, in favor of using the `siyuan-plugin-cli` tool, aiming to simplify the workload of maintaining multiple plugin templates.

 ## Get started

 1. Use the <kbd>Use this template</kbd> button to make a copy of this repo as a template.
 Note that the repository name should match the plugin name, and the default branch must be `main`.